blodow/realtime_urdf_filter/README.md

 Troubleshooting
 ---------------

-Every once in a while, assimp fails when importing STL files.
+Every once in a while, Assimp fails when importing STL files.
 If the first 5 bytes are "solid", it treats it as ASCII, however there are several binary STL files around that start with "solid".
 You'll get an error message along the lines of: